NithyaMariamRajan/NithyaMariamRajan/README.md

 - 🎓 I'm a final-year **BTech Computer Science** student at **Amal Jyothi College of Engineering**, with a strong interest in front-end and full-stack web development.
 - 💡 I love building interactive, user-friendly websites and turning ideas into functional, responsive web experiences.
-- 🚀 Currently deepening my knowledge in **JavaScript** and modern web technologies to prepare for real-world development challenges.
 - 🛠️ I enjoy working on personal and collaborative coding projects to sharpen my problem-solving and design skills.
 - 🌟 Eager to contribute to innovative tech teams and open to internship/job opportunities in **web development**, **UI/UX**, or **full-stack roles**.